Robert Tappan Morris: Later life and work

-After serving his conviction term, he returned to Harvard to complete his Doctor of Philosophy (Ph.D.) under the supervision of H. T. Kung.
+After serving his conviction term, Morris returned to Harvard to complete his Doctor of Philosophy (Ph.D.) under the supervision of H. T. Kung.
 In 1995, Morris cofounded Viaweb with Paul Graham, a start-up company that made software for building online stores.
 It would go on to be sold to Yahoo for $49 million, which renamed the software Yahoo!
 Store.

-In 1999, Morris received his Ph.D. in Applied Sciences from Harvard for thesis titled Scalable TCP Congestion Control.
+In 1999, Morris received his Ph.D. in Applied Sciences from Harvard for a thesis titled Scalable TCP Congestion Control.
 That same year, he was appointed as an assistant professor at MIT.

 In 2005, Morris cofounded Y Combinator, a seed-stage startup venture capital funding firm that provides seed money, advice, and connections at two 3-month programs per year (with Paul Graham, Trevor Blackwell, and Jessica Livingston).
 In 2006, Morris was awarded tenure at MIT and became a technical advisor for Cisco Meraki.
 In 2008, released the programming language Arc, a Lisp dialect, alongside Paul Graham.

 In 2010, Morris was awarded the 2010 Special Interest Group in Operating Systems (SIGOPS) Mark Weiser award.
 In 2015, Morris was elected a Fellow of Association for Computing Machinery (ACM, 2014) for "contributions to computer networking, distributed systems, and operating systems."
 In 2019, Morris was elected to the National Academy of Engineering.

 Work

-Morris's principal research interest is computer network architectures which includes work on distributed hash tables such as Chord and wireless mesh networks such as Roofnet.
+Morris's principal research interest is computer network architectures, which includes work on distributed hash tables such as Chord and wireless mesh networks such as Roofnet.

 He is a longtime friend and collaborator of Paul Graham.
 Along with cofounding two companies with him, Graham dedicated his book ANSI Common Lisp to Morris and named the programming language that generates the online stores' web pages RTML (Robert T. Morris Language) in his honor.
 Graham lists Morris as one of his personal heroes, saying that Morris is "never wrong."